 After we have received the nomination from your home university, we will send you instructions on how to finalize your online application.
 Application deadlines are as follows:

-- 15 April for the autumn/winter semester or a whole academic year
+- 15 April (currently extended to 1 May) for the autumn/winter semester or a whole academic year

 - 15 October for the spring semester